jeanmi151/gaia/README.md

 ### `/map/<mapid>`
 - displays map details & current problems
 - links to the OGC layers used by the map

+### `/mviewer/<map config url>`
+- displays mviewer config details & current problems
+- links to the OGC layers used by the map for themes and backgrounds

 ### `/ctx/<mapid>`
 - displays ctx map details & current problems